Artlands/artlands.github.io/_posts/2023-02-09-Revive-an-old-mac.md

 5. Press `f10` to save the changes and start installing.

 ### References:
-1. ISO images can be found here: [mattgadient.com](https://mattgadient.com/linux-dvd-images-and-how-to-for-32-bit-efi-macs-late-2006-models/)
+1. ISO images can be found here: [mattgadient.com](https://mattgadient.com/linux-dvd-images-and-how-to-for-32-bit-efi-macs-late-2006-models/).
+I tested several versions of lubuntu and found that only **lubuntu-18.04.4-desktop-amd64-mac-mattgadient.com.iso** works for my iMac6,1.
 2. Adapt the method from [Live CD on an USB Stick](https://mesom.de/efi32boot/index.html) and adjust to the macOS environment.